Obligations of an employer to health and safety representatives

 In view of the range of information that may be involved, the employer should consult with the HSR on the type of information required and the procedures for ensuring proper access.
 It may be more efficient to agree to provide the HSR with some information as it becomes available or enters the workplace as a matter of routine.
 While information required will differ between workplaces, examples of what the HSR could request affecting their DWG include:

-- safety data sheets (SDS) relating to hazardous substances used in the workplace
+safety data sheets (SDS) relating to hazardous substances and/or dangerous goods used in the workplace

 Can an HSR have access to an employee's medical information?

 An employer must not allow an HSR to have access to any medical information concerning an employee in their DWG without the employee's consent, unless the information is in a form:

 from which the employee's identity cannot reasonably be ascertained

 Note: penalties apply to contraventions of these provisions

 'Medical information' could include information regarding an illness or condition or details of conditions treated by a health practitioner.

 Note: the HSR does have a right to access the injury register.

 For example, an employee falls in the workplace and sustains an injury.
 The incident report includes information that the injured employee has a pre-existing medical condition.
 The HSR requests to view the incident report.
 In this instance, details of the pre-existing medical condition must not be shared with the HSR without the employee's consent.
 If the employee does not consent to sharing this information, the employer must redact any information relating to the pre-existing medical condition prior to sharing the incident report with the HSR.